 Three key takeaways

 Know your deployments.
 Just because a CVE exists doesn’t mean the risk applies to your specific environment and deployment.
-Be sure to read each CVE and understand if it applies to your environment by validating that it applies (or partially applies) to the operating system, application, modules, and configurations configured in your unique environment.
+Be sure to read each CVE and understand if it applies to your environment by validating that it applies (or partially applies) to the operating system, application, modules, and configurations of your unique environment.

 Practice vulnerability management.
 Vulnerability management is a repeatable process to identify, classify, prioritize, remediate, and mitigate vulnerabilities.
 This means understanding how a risk would apply to your organization so you can properly prioritize any outstanding vulnerabilities that need to be addressed.